luc-chevaux/sliding-youtube-gallery/readme.txt

 == Upgrade Notice ==

+= 1.3.3 =
+- Gallery and video validation
+- Style validation
+- Admin alerts and notices
+- User alerts
+- For problems during update please see 1.3.0 UPGRADE TROUBLESHOOTING

 = 1.3.2 =
 - For those that haven't updated from 1.0.1 or 1.2.5 yet, this fix resolve issue that doesn't permit the plugin to setup the default settings.
 This caused the wrong visualization of the gallery table "no gallery in database" even if the gallery was in the database.
 - In gallery administration was added some extra details concerning youtube source syntax.
+- For problems during update please see 1.3.0 UPGRADE TROUBLESHOOTING

 = 1.3.1 =
+- Fixed some minor bugs
+- For problems during update please see 1.3.0 UPGRADE TROUBLESHOOTING

+= 1.3.0 =
 - UPGRADE TROUBLESHOOTING
 If you experience some problem in the update please let me know.
 You can however restore the old version (1.2.5) as the following :
 - Deactivate the plugin if active